60 Days Drug & Alcohol Treatment- A Parent’s Guide

-- Slowly start to visit less so they can become more dependent on themselves and create their own happiness that’s not through you.
+- Slowly start to visit less so they can become more dependent on themselves and create their happiness that’s not through you.

 Support is something that they should gain more of as the recovery process continues.
-As addicted people start to repair broken relationships then they will grow a larger support system to help boost self-confidence, satisfaction, pleasure, and mood.
+As addicted people start to repair broken relationships, they will grow a larger support system to help boost self-confidence, satisfaction, pleasure, and mood.
 Some of the things that you can do to help them find support at this stage in the treatment process are: